Clapp's Favorite Pear

 A large fruit tree for the home orchard which produces sweet yellow pears in late summer; very showy white flowers in spring and an upright oval habit, very ornamental; needs a pollinator, fallen fruit can be messy, can be susceptible to fireblight

-Clapp's Favorite Pear is a large tree that is commonly grown for its edible qualities.
+Clapp's Favorite Pear is a large tree that is typically grown for its edible qualities.
 It produces yellow oblong pears (which are botanically known as 'pomes') with a red blush and white flesh which are usually ready for picking in mid fall.
 The pears have a sweet taste and a juicy texture.

 The pears are most often used in the following ways: